Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 # CS 2.2 Advanced Recursion and Graphs

 This course covers graph theory, data structures, algorithms, and analysis.
-Key concepts include recursion, greedy algorithms, memoization and dynamic programming.
+Key concepts include graph traversals, pathfinding, recursion, greedy algorithms, memoization and dynamic programming.
 Students will build an original project whose underlying structure requires the use of graph structures and algorithms to solve real-world problems such as airplane routing, social networking, and board games.

 ### Why you should know this:

 Graphs can be used to model and solve a wide variety of problems, including systems of roads, airline flights from city to city, how the Internet is connected, or even the sequence of classes you must take to complete your degree here at Make School!
 Understanding graphs allows you to build models of these problems and use those models to find optimal or best case solutions.

 ## Prerequisites: